Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 - `RR` = Resources Reserved, meaning the number of resources reserved for use by the software.
 - `TR` = Total Resources, meaning the total number of resources available.

-You MUST include an estimate of all the embodied emissions for the hardware used within your software boundary.
+You shall include an estimate of all the embodied emissions for the hardware used within your software boundary.

-You MAY use simple models to estimate embodied emissions; however, you SHOULD use the most granular data possible and ideally emissions data from a device’s life cycle analysis when calculating your embodied carbon.
+You may use simple models to estimate embodied emissions; however, you should use the most granular data possible and ideally emissions data from a device’s life cycle analysis when calculating your embodied carbon.

-Since the purpose of the SCI is the elimination of emissions `M` MUST NOT include any any [market-based measures](#market-based-measures).
+Since the purpose of the SCI is the elimination of emissions `M` shall not include any any [market-based measures](#market-based-measures).

-Units: this MUST be in grams of carbon (gCO2eq).
+Units: this shall be in grams of carbon (gCO2eq).

 ### Functional Unit Conversion

 An aggregate SCI score can be composed of multiple component SCI scores.

 Then, as long as the functional unit of R is the same across all the component SCI scores, you can sum them up to calculate the aggregate SCI.
-To sum multiple component SCI scores into one aggregate score, the functional unit R MUST be the same across all components.
+To sum multiple component SCI scores into one aggregate score, the functional unit R shall be the same across all components.

 If the functional unit of a software component is not the same as the aggregate functional unit, then the component SCI score needs to be converted to match that of the aggregate SCI functional unit.
-You MUST disclose details of any unit conversion factors used in calculating your SCI score.
+You shall disclose details of any unit conversion factors used in calculating your SCI score.

 ## Software Boundary

 The first step in generating your SCI score is deciding what the boundaries of your software system are i.e. what software components to include or exclude in the calculation of the SCI score.

-The calculation of software carbon intensity MUST include all supporting infrastructure and systems that significantly contribute to the software’s operation.
+The calculation of software carbon intensity shall include all supporting infrastructure and systems that significantly contribute to the software’s operation.

-Supporting infrastructure and systems MAY include:
+Supporting infrastructure and systems may include:

 - compute resources
 - storage